lukej18623/medical-insurance-project/README.md

 # medical-insurance-project
-Used pandas to parse through csv file
+Used Pandas to conduct queries on csv file